niktri/go-efficientmap/README.md

 # go-efficientmap
-Threadsafe golang Map - Efficient safe read-write map than `sync.Map` or `atomic.Value` CopyOnWrite Map See Implementation: https://github.com/niktri/go-efficientmap/blob/main/efficient_test.go
+Threadsafe golang Map - Efficient safe read-write map than `sync.Map` or `atomic.Value` CopyOnWrite Map.

+See Implementation: https://github.com/niktri/go-efficientmap/blob/main/efficient_test.go

 # What is Efficient Map ?

 **EfficientMap** is a threadsafe CopyOnWrite map, allowing safe reads & writes concurrently.

-Exploiting the fact that golang assignments are atomic.
+We exploit the fact that golang assignments are atomic.
 Cool down!
 Yes they are not officially, but read on...

 # Usecase